 - Combine the sugar, cream of tartar and water in a small saucepan with a tight fitting lid.
 Heat saucepan over medium-high heat uncovered.
 Once the mixture comes to a boil, cover the saucepan and cook for 2 minutes.
 Uncover the saucepan and continue to boil until the sugar syrup reaches 242 degrees on a candy thermometer.

-- While the syrup is heating up, combine the egg whites with the salt in a clean bowl of a stand mixer fitted with the whisk attachment and beat beginning on low speed and gradually increase to medium-high speed.
+- While the syrup is heating up, combine the egg whites and salt in a clean bowl of a stand mixer fitted with the whisk attachment.
+Starting on low speed, beat egg whites, and gradually increase the speed to medium-high in the process.
 Beat until soft peaks form.

 - If your sugar syrup is close to reaching 242 degrees, continue to whip the egg whites to firm peaks.
 If your sugar syrup is not close to reaching 242 degrees, let the egg whites wait at the soft peak stage before whipping them into firm peaks as the sugar syrup comes to temperature.

 - Once the sugar syrup has come to 242 degrees and the egg whites are whipped to firm peaks, run the mixer on high speed and slowly pour the sugar syrup down the inside of the bowl and into the whipped egg whites.
 Continue whipping until the filling becomes thick and holds stiff peaks, about 5 minute.
 Add vanilla extract and whip to combine.

 - Place 1 cake layer on a plate or cake pedestal.
 Spread ¾ cup to 1 cup of the marshmallow filling in an even layer over the top, leaving about ½ inch from the edge free of filling.

 - Top the second layer of cake and pipe a frosting dam around the edge and spread about ¾ cup to 1 cup of the marshmallow filling in an even layer over the top, leaving ½ inch from the edge free of filling.